-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Sounds & Vibrations How do they make silly sounds in cartoons?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Sounds & Vibrations How do they make silly sounds in cartoons?
 Students explore how to make different sounds with everyday objects.
 They construct an explanation that objects vibrate when they make a sound, and if the vibration stops, the sound stops.
-1.PS4.A.1 Plan and conduct investigations to provide evidence that vibrating materials can make sound and that sound can make materials vibrate.
+3.2.1.A.
+Plan and conduct investigations to provide evidence that vibrating materials can make sound and that sound can make materials vibrate.
 Lesson 2 Sounds & Vibrations Read-Along Where do sounds come from?
 Students create three different sound makers and construct an explanation about where the vibrations are happening in each sound experiment.
-1.PS4.A.1 Plan and conduct investigations to provide evidence that vibrating materials can make sound and that sound can make materials vibrate.
-Lesson 5 Light, Communication, &amp; Engineering How could you send a secret message to someone far away?
+3.2.1.A.
+Plan and conduct investigations to provide evidence that vibrating materials can make sound and that sound can make materials vibrate.
+Lesson 3 Light, Materials, Transparent & Opaque What if there were no windows?
+Students investigate the properties of different materials that they can and cannot see through.
+Then they create a stained glass window using tissue paper to explore how materials interact with light.
+3.2.1.C.
+Plan and conduct an investigation to determine the effect of placing objects made with different materials in the path of a beam of light.
+Lesson 4 For the Conference of the Conference on Second Sec Light & Illumination Read-Along Can you see in the dark?
+Students look inside a completely dark box to determine if they can see the shape of the object inside.
+They allow more light into the box to illuminate the object and allow them to see it.
+Students use their observations explain that objects need light to be seen.
+3.2.1.B.
+Make observations to construct an evidence-based account that objects can be seen only when illuminated.
+Lesson 5 Light, Communication, & Engineering How could you send a secret message to someone far away?
 Students are presented with the problem that they need to send a message at night, without using noise.
 They design a solution to create a color-coded message system and communicate with light signals.
-1.PS4.C.1 Use tools and materials to design and build a device that uses light or sound to solve the problem of communicating over a distance.
-1.ETS1.C.1 Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs.
+3.2.1.D.
+Use tools and materials to design and build a device that uses light or sound to solve the problem of communicating over a distance.
 Lesson 6 Lights, Sounds, & Communication Read-Along How do boats find their way in the fog?
 Students obtain information about light and sound signals.
 They analyze different sounds with eyes closed to determine which type of sound they hear.
-1.PS4.C.1 Use tools and materials to design and build a device that uses light or sound to solve the problem of communicating over a distance.
+3.2.1.B.
+Make observations to construct an evidence-based account that objects can be seen only when illuminated.